 compassion knew no bounds and who allowed Nehemiah to rebuild the walls of Jerusalem.
 Consider Lancelot of the Round Table, the most handsome and courageous of all King Arthur's knights, who was unbeatable in battle and who captured the heart of the queen.

 Consider Aslan, the great Lion of Narnia, whose roar filled the land, whose power drove away the winter and who crushed the white witch in battle.
 Consider Maximus Decimus Meridius, Commander of the Armies of the North and General of the Felix Legions, who fought with strength and honour, who slew the wicked Emperor and who delivered the City of Rome.

 Consider Uthman Dan Fodio who spread his faith with zeal and valour and who built a formidable empire.
-Consider Robert Gould Shaw and the exploits of his ”all black regiment”, the 54th Massachusetts, at the battle of Fort Wagner.
-Consider Mohammadu Buhari at the battlefront in Chad when he drove the enemy from our borders and marched towards of Ndjamena.
-Consider Halilu Akilu who crushed the Maitatsine and who saved the ancient City of Kano.
-Consider Adekunle Fajuyi who laid down his life for his brother, T.Y.
-Danjuma who avenged a generation and Mamman Shuwa who sang songs into battle.
-Consider Isa Mohammed who secured our eastern borders and who threw the Camerounians out of the Bakassi Peninsular.
+Consider Colonel Robert Gould Shaw and the exploits of his ''all black'' 54th Massachusetts regiment at the battle for Fort Wagner.
+Consider General Muhammadu Buhari at the war in Chad when he drove the enemy from our borders and almost took the City of Ndjamena.
+Consider Brigadier Halilu Akilu who crushed the Maitatsine and who saved the ancient City of Kano.
+Consider General Fajuyi who laid down his life for his brother.
+Consider Colonel Isa Mohammed who secured our eastern borders and who threw the Cameroonians out of the Bakassi Peninsular.